 - Campaigns didn’t have 2 or more Ad Groups

-- Campaigns were targeting locations other than the organisations core market – e.g. other countries, we even saw one case get suspended because they had set targeting to “people in or interested in my location” – so it’s clear that Google are getting quite strict about this
+- Campaigns were targeting locations other than the organisation’s core market – e.g. other countries, we even saw one case get suspended because they had set targeting to “people in or interested in my location” – so it’s clear that Google is getting quite strict about this

-- Click through rates too low – Google now want all Ad Grants to sustain a minimum 5% click through rate, thus ensuring the traffic generated by your Grant account is as relevant to your cause as possible.
-You can find a whole range of suggestions for improving your account click through rate here.
+- Click-through rates too low – Google now wants all Ad Grants to sustain a minimum 5% click-through rate, thus ensuring the traffic generated by your Grant account is as relevant to your cause as possible.
+You can find a whole range of suggestions for improving your account click-through rate here.

 Our advice if you’ve been hit with this message is to dive into your AdWords account and check for the above issues and then contact Google support to request your account reactivating.
 You can request reactivation here.
 You could of course contact Google at the start to find out what the issue is but our experience is that this adds a bit of a delay in getting things sorted.

 If you’re stuck with this then please get in contact with us today, we’re happy to take a look and offer you some initial advice on how to get the issue resolved.

 If you need help with the day-to-day management of your Google Ad Grant, paid Google AdWords account or some other area of your digital marketing life then please get in touch and we’ll let you know how we might be able to help.